-After taking up coaching duties for the Exeter University Volleyball Club in 2012, I realized the need to put together a sort of playing guide.
-I was dealing with a lot of relatively inexperienced players.
-I was also working with players from an array of different countries (about 25 all together).
-The guide was something to give everyone the basic structure in which we’d be playing.
-With only a couple of training sessions each week, and not much time between the conclusion of tryouts and the start of competition to get things done, it was a way to speed up the process of developing team play.
+After I became coach for the Exeter University Volleyball Club in 2012, I realized I needed to put together a sort of playing guide.
+A lot of the players were relatively inexperienced.
+They also came from an array of different countries (about 25 all together).
+I designed the guide as something to give everyone our basic structure.
+We only trained a couple of times each week, and and there wasn’t much time between tryouts and our first match to set things up.
+The guide helped speed up the process of developing team play.

 - Rotation-by-rotation set up for a 5-1 system.

-- Rotation-by-rotation primary serve reception formation (with notes and observations)
+- Rotation-by-rotation primary serve receive formation (with notes and observations)

-- Rotation-by-rotation secondary serve reception formation (with notes and additional ideas)
+- Secondary serve receive formation for each rotation (with notes and additional ideas)

-- Additional points of emphasis for serve reception.
+- Additional points of emphasis for serve receive.

 - Diagrams for base defense and notes

-- Diagrams for perimeter (middle back) defense against for attacks through zones 4, 3, and 2
+- Diagrams for perimeter (middle back) defense for attacks through zones 4, 3, and 2

 - Notes and thoughts on defense implementation